esraa-saleh/mywebsite/content/creative-writing/Our Bed of Rocks/index.md

 subtitle:

 # Summary for listings and search engines
-summary: The physical manifestation of feelings on a journey from rock bottom to the ahcieved reality of a dream.
+summary: The physical manifestation of feelings on a journey from rock bottom to the achieved reality of a dream.

 # Link this post with a project
 projects: []